 __ Micah Weinberg, PhD

 Dr. Weinberg is currently President of the Bay Area Council Economic Institute, the leading think tank focused on the most critical economic and policy issues facing the nine-county Silicon Valley/San Francisco region.
 In this role, he manages a team of professional researchers who produce world class economic and policy analysis and insight.
 Dr. Weinberg’s writing has appeared in diverse outlets from the New York Times to Risk Management and Insurance Review, and he has appeared on Fox News and NPR.
 Before coming to the Council, Micah was Senior Research Fellow at the New America Foundation.
 He holds a doctoral degree in Political Science from the University of North Carolina at Chapel Hill and graduated with honors from Princeton University with a degree in Politics.
-He serves on the advisory boards of the Covered California for Small Business and the Insure the Uninsured Project.
-Greater Bay Area Redwood Area Board of the American Cancer Society and the Steering Committee of Rise Together Bay Area, a project focused on reducing poverty in the region.
+He serves on the boards or steering committees of Covered California for Small Business, the Insure the Uninsured Project, the Greater Bay Area Redwood Area of the American Cancer Society and Rise Together Bay Area, a project focused on reducing poverty in the region.
 He was honored as 40 under 40 by the San Francisco Business Times in 2016.

 __R.
 Sean Randolph, PhD